Wxrren/Daintree/README.md

 ### User

 * First time User Goals
-    * As a user I want to understand the main purpose of the site immediately and have a fast way to get involved.
+    * As a user, I want to understand the variety of products the website sells.
-    * As a user I want to understand how I can create lists or view other peoples easily.
+    * As a user, I want to understand how I can create an account or wishlist.
+    * As a user, I want to understand how I can add a product to my cart in order to purchase a product from the website.
-    * As a user I want to be able to easily navigate the site.
+    * As a user, I want to understand how to easily navigate the site with simple and clear descriptions of what each page offers or entails.

 * Returning User Goals
-    * As a user I want to be get straight into the action and sign in easily.
+    * As a user, I want to get registered with an account and be able to sign in easily.
-    * As a user I want to be able to easily edit my lists or delete old ones.
+    * As a user, I want to be able to easily edit my wishlists or cart by being able to add or delete products to either.
+    * As a user, I want to understand how to enquire about a product or order, and view when these enquiries have been resolved.

 * Frequent User Goals
-    * As a user I want to be able to get started quickly
+    * As a user, I want to be able to get started with my product searches quickly and with ease.
-    * As a user I want to see a simple and easy website with no added bloat since the last attempt.
+    * As a user, I want to see a simple, easy, and modern website with no added bloat since the last visit.

 ## Wire Frames

-When designing this website I intended to have a very minimal design that didn't distract from the main purpose.
+When designing this website, I intended to have a very minimal yet modern design that showed the websites main purpose.

-I chose to keep simple and clean pages and make usage of modals for viewing lists to stop users having to go back and forth to different pages for user's lists and also for deleting lists to make sure accidental deletion doesn't happen.
+I chose to keep the pages simple and clean.

 ### Wireframe for Desktop, Tablet and Mobile.